Harshithachallam/sql-data-warehouse-project/README.md

 ## 📂 Repository Structure

-sql-data-warehouse-project/
+data-warehouse-project/
 │
-├── datasets/                           # Raw ERP and CRM CSV datasets │
+├── datasets/                           # Raw datasets used for the project (ERP and CRM data) │
-├── docs/                               # Documentation and diagrams
-│   ├── etl.drawio                      # ETL flowchart
+├── docs/                               # Project documentation and architecture details │   ├── etl.drawio                      # Draw.io file shows all different techniquies and methods of ETL
-│   ├── data_architecture.drawio        # Architecture design
+│   ├── data_architecture.drawio        # Draw.io file shows the project's architecture
-│   ├── data_catalog.md                 # Dataset metadata and field descriptions
+│   ├── data_catalog.md                 # Catalog of datasets, including field descriptions and metadata
-│   ├── data_flow.drawio                # Data flow diagrams
+│   ├── data_flow.drawio                # Draw.io file for the data flow diagram
-│   ├── data_models.drawio              # Star schema and modeling diagrams
+│   ├── data_models.drawio              # Draw.io file for data models (star schema)
-│   ├── naming-conventions.md           # Table and column naming standards
+│   ├── naming-conventions.md           # Consistent naming guidelines for tables, columns, and files
 │
-├── scripts/                            # SQL scripts for ETL process │   ├── bronze/                         # Load raw data
-│   ├── silver/                         # Clean and transform data
-│   ├── gold/                           # Create analytical data models
+├── scripts/                            # SQL scripts for ETL and transformations │   ├── bronze/                         # Scripts for extracting and loading raw data │   ├── silver/                         # Scripts for cleaning and transforming data │   ├── gold/                           # Scripts for creating analytical models │
-│
-├── tests/                              # Test queries and validation scripts │
+├── tests/                              # Test scripts and quality files │
-├── README.md                           # Project overview and documentation (this file)
+├── README.md                           # Project overview and instructions
-├── LICENSE                             # License file
-├── .gitignore                          # Git ignore settings
-└── requirements.txt                    # Project dependencies and setup instructions
+├── .gitignore                          # Files and directories to be ignored by Git └── requirements.txt                    # Dependencies and requirements for the project
 ---

 ## 📬 Contact